Table of Contents

 - Freud’s theory is based upon case studies and not empirical research.
 Also, Freud based his theory on the recollections of his adult patients, not on actual observation and study of children.

 Neo-Freudian psychologists were thinkers who agreed with many of the fundamental tenets of Freud’s psychoanalytic theory but changed and adapted the approach to incorporate their own beliefs, ideas, and opinions.
-Among them, we mention: Carl Jung, Alfred Adler, Erik Erikson and Karen Horney.
+Among them, we mention: Carl Jung (go to the Analytical Psychology section), Alfred Adler, Erik Erikson (read about his theory of psychosocial development) and Karen Horney.

 There are a few different reasons why these neo-Freudian thinkers disagreed with Freud.
 For example, Erik Erikson believed that Freud was incorrect to think that personality was shaped almost entirely by childhood events.